Grand Rapids Banking Center Manager Ace Marasigan served over 350 volunteer hours in 2018.

 When Ace heard of the plight of local TSA agents affected by the government shutdown, he took action.
 He utilized his strong community network to gather resources such as pizzas and gift cards and he arranged delivery to the agents.
 “Ace is like the Energizer Bunny," said David Dams.
 “He works before, during and after hours to help others."

 “I feel incredibly honored to receive this recognition.
 We have so many wonderful, giving, community-focused associates at Old National Bank," said Ace.

-The Wayne Henning Volunteer of the Year award was named in honor of Wayne Henning who is affectionately known as “Mr. Old National."
-This award is given annually to the associate exemplifying the meaning of community care and involvement.
+The Wayne Henning Volunteer of the Year award was named in honor of Wayne Henning who retired in 2006 as Old National COO and is affectionately known as “Mr. Old National."
+This award is given annually to the ONB associate exemplifying the meaning of community care and involvement.
 The recipient receives $1,000 to donate to the charity of his or her choice.

 “I very much appreciate this recognition, but I am most excited about the donation to the charity."
 Ace explained, “I have many friends in local nonprofit organizations, so I've decided to ask their help to bring volunteers to the Grand Rapids Asian-Pacific festival, which ONB is the title sponsor.
 The group who supplies the most volunteer hours will receive the $1,000 donation.
 This is a WIN for all!"